kubernetes-retired/service-catalog/REVIEWING.md

 we’ll use for now.
 It’s assumed that we’ll operate on good faith for now in situations for which process is not specified.

-PRs may only be merged after the following criteria are met:
+PRs are automatically merged after the following criteria are met:

-1. It has been 'LGTM'-ed by 2 different reviewers
-1. It has all appropriate corresponding documentation and testcases
-1. The master build is passing.
-Do not merge a PR unless it is fixing the broken build.

-## LGTMs

-When a reviewer deems a PR good enough to merge, they should add a comment to the PR thread that simply reads 'LGTM'.
-If they do not deem it ready for merge, they should add comments -- either inline or on the PR thread -- that indicate changes they believe should be made before merge.
+1. It has the `lgtm` label applied.
+This label is automatically removed when the commits in the PR are modified.
+It can be added with `/lgtm` and removed with `/lgtm cancel`.
+1. It has the `approved` label applied.
+This label is "sticky" and remains even after subsequent changes are made to the commits in the PR.
+It can be added with `/approve` and removed with `/approve cancel`.
+1. The CI checks are all passing.

-## Vetoing
+## Holds

-If a reviewer decides that a PR should not be merged in its current state, even if it has 2 'LGTM' approvals from others, they should mark that PR with `do-not-merge` label.
+If a PR should not be merged in its current state, even once it has the `lgtm` and `approved` labels from others, mark that PR with `do-not-merge/hold` label using the `/hold` command.

 This label should only be used by a reviewer when that person believes there is a fundamental problem with the PR.
 The reviewer should summarize that problem